Develop-X/AWS/AWS Certified Solutions Architect - Associate 19 - Notes.md

 * **Edge locations** - you're always going to have more edge locations than you will have regions
   * These are endpoints for AWS which are used for caching content so typically this consists of CloudFront which is Amazon's content delivery network

+##  Section 3: Identity Access Management & S3

+### IAM 101

+* **IAM** - allows you to set up users groups permissions and roles and basically allows you to grant access to different parts of the AWS platform.
+IAM offers the following features
+  * It gives you centralized control of your AWS account
+  * It gives you shared access to your AWS account
+  * granular permissions
+  * Identity Federation ( Active directory / Facebook / LinkedIn)
+  * multi factor authentication
+  * Provide temp access for users/devices and services where necessary
+  * allows you to set up your own password rotation policy
+  * supports PCI DSS compliance
+* supports 4 key terminologies -
+  * **Users**
+  * **Groups**
+  * **Policies**
+  * **Roles**